Gadiffet/Gadiffet/README.md

 I am a FullStack developer for Leroy Merlin France.
 If you want to contact me here is my email : theo.gadiffet@gmail.com.

-You can check my School project [here](https://github.com/CESI-Project)
+You can check my School Project [here](https://github.com/CESI-Project)

 ## 🧰 &nbsp;My development knowledge